-As your business ecosystem grows, it is imperative to have a flexible solution that enables you to optimize EDI trading partner setup.
+For countless supply chain companies, EDI remains a critical means for communicating with business trading partners.
+As your business ecosystem grows, it is imperative to have a flexible solution that enables you to optimize EDI supplier onboarding.

 According to a recent survey, nearly two-thirds (63%) of IT decision-makers say that the EDI onboarding process takes too long because of all the different customized requirements demanded by trading partners.
 Up to 47% of IT managers say that slow EDI supplier onboarding is currently keeping their businesses from capturing new revenue opportunities.

-Before we outline how to improve the EDI trading partner onboarding process, it is important to first ask what is a trading partner in EDI?
+Before we outline how to improve the EDI trading partner onboarding process, it is important to first ask what is EDI?
+And, what is a trading partner in EDI?

 EDI Trading partner